strikoder/CTFS/README.md

 # CTF Notes and Writeups Repository

-This repository is a personal collection of code snippets, scripts, and writeups from Capture The Flag (CTF) challenges I’ve solved—either from my own practice or featured on my channel.
-Where permission allows, solutions and walkthroughs are included.
-The primary goal of this repo is to serve as structured notes for future reference and tool usage.
+This repository is a personal collection of code snippets & scripts from CTFs challenges I’ve solved—either from my own practice or featured on (my channel)[https://www.youtube.com/@strikoder].
+The primary goal of this repo is to serve as structured notes for future reference and tools usage.

+### How to Use

+To explore the repo effectively:

+1. Press `.` in your browser when viewing this repository on GitHub to launch the Visual Studio Code interface.
+2. Use the search function (`Ctrl+Shift+F`) to look for:
+   - A specific CTF machine or challenge by name
+   - A tool (e.g., `nmap`, `impacket`, `kerbrute`)
+   - A vulnerability or CVE (e.g., `CVE-2021-1675`, `PrintNightmare`)
+   - Keywords related to privilege escalation or misconfiguration

 ### What's Inside